Naming and Organization

 Disk Image Format Content

-If your content is in a “disk image” format (e.g. ISO, IMG, VIDEO_TS, or similar), those are not supported by Plex Media Server.
+As mentioned above, if your content is in a “disk image” format (e.g. ISO, IMG, VIDEO_TS, BDMV, or similar), those are not supported by Plex Media Server.
 You can, however, convert the content to a compatible format.

 If no content at all is being found or you’re unable to see particular directories when trying to set up a library, you may be encountering permission issues (which prevent Plex from being allowed to see/access the content).
 The user account under which your Plex Media Server is running needs to have “permission” to access your content.